 The majority of premature bearing failures can be prevented by following a few simple rules:

 - Purchase quality bearings.
-Remember that there are a lot of counterfeit bearings out there …be careful.
+Remember that there are a lot of counterfeit bearings out there, so be careful.

 - Install the bearings correctly on a shaft that has been manufactured to the right finish and tolerance.

-- Install face or labyrinth seals to keep moisture and solids out of the bearing case.
+- Install face seals to keep moisture and solids out of the bearing case.

-- Install an expansion chamber in the bearing case filling connection if you elect to use face seals.
+- Install an expansion chamber in the bearing case filling connection.

 - If you use oil, check the oil level on a regular basis

 - Never cool a bearing outside diameter.
 It will shrink and over heat.
 If cooling is necessary, cool the oil never the bearing.